moirai-lang/moirai-kt/README.md

 { "script": "(+ 5 6)" }

-// ShardScript code, sent over a network and directly executed by the server.
+// Moirai code, sent over a network and directly executed by the server.

 5 + 6
 ```

-The absolute upper limit to the execution cost of ShardScript code is determinable at compile-time.
+The absolute upper limit to the execution cost of Moirai code is determinable at compile-time.
 The Halting Problem is solved per-request.
 To accomplish this, all collections are dependently-typed on a pessimistic upper bound, called Fin.
-Because ShardScript cannot access the file system of the host machine, and because the cost-to-execute is known at compile time, arbitrary cross-network code injections are generally safe.
+Because Moirai cannot access the file system of the host machine, and because the cost-to-execute is known at compile time, arbitrary cross-network code injections are generally safe.

-ShardScript is not a JSON generator.
-ShardScript replaces JSON completely.
-At no point is JSON sent over the network, and at no point does the destination server deserialize ShardScript into another language.
-The request sent over the network and the cloud function code are both written in ShardScript.
+Moirai is not a JSON generator.
+Moirai replaces JSON completely.
+At no point is JSON sent over the network, and at no point does the destination server deserialize Moirai into another language.
+The request sent over the network and the cloud function code are both written in Moirai.

 # Concept Examples
 The following code can be sent over a network in a POST request to be executed by a server: